matthewcpaul/things/README.md

 ##In a galaxy very, very close by
 ####Theme: Less Talking, More Writing
+* Get better at teaming
+* Be more optimistic
 * Contribute to open source projects
 * Get better at organization
 * Speak at [conferences] (https://github.com/mclydep/mclydep.github.io/blob/master/conferences/conferences.md)